Article

 You’re probably wondering … but what if you hire someone as a contractor?

-Even if it's not legally required for you to pay your contractors as 13th month cheque, you should consider it.
+Even if it's not legally required for you to give your contractors the 13th month pay, you should consider it.

-In my view, whether they're employees or contractors is irrelevant; you should pay it anyway.
+In my view, whether they're employees or contractors is irrelevant; go ahead and pay it anyway.

 Now, let's address some common questions: